Skip to content

 ComfyUI supports multiple ways to add models.
 Choose the method that best matches the model source and your workflow.

-In most cases, this is the easiest way to download the model directly to Olares.
+The easiest way to download standard models directly to Olares.

-Download the model file to your local device first, then upload it through Files or LarePass.
+Download the file to your local device first, then upload it through Files or LarePass.

 Download with ComfyUI Launcher